carlossaav/Patient-monitoring-with-Sigfox/README.md

 There's a lot of documentation on how connecting these sensors to Arduino Boards provided, for instance, on the links of the repos above.

-Nonetheless, we'll put a simple schema here on how conenting the pins, given that this board works with 3.3V
+Nonetheless, we'll put a simple schema here on how connecting the pins, given that this board works with 3.3V

 **PulseSensor**